The Artisans of The Automation Age

-Despite the glowing numbers in the recent jobs report, there are reasons that some experts call the current state of our economy a “wage-less recovery.”
-One of the biggest is that, for the last few decades, both the private and public sectors have gradually weakened the support structures that have nurtured the American workforce for generations.
+In early 2018, after the release of a positive national jobs reports, some experts said the glowing numbers couldn’t be trusted, and actually indicated a “wage-less recovery.”
+No wonder.
+For the last few decades, both the private and public sectors have gradually weakened the support structures that have nurtured the American workforce for generations.
 Two experts connect the dots on this new dilemma, and look for solutions.

 As the job landscape changes, opportunities open for some and close for others.
 Since 2010, Kelly Carlisle has been trying to build options for youngsters in East Oakland–using an urban farm to inspire them to engage with the world as curious citizens.
 “Part of my work,” she says, “is to make sure we expand their worldview.”